Apply online now.

 - two letters of recommendation concerning the student’s ability to read literature and to write both creative and critical prose at a graduate level.
 Letters from former or current creative writing instructors are preferable; however, if this is not an option, applicants should ask another professor or someone who is familiar with their writing, love of writing and reading, ability to accept and give critiques, motivation to participate in the program, and/or ability to work independently.

 To email writing samples and essays, attach the documents as a .doc, .docx, .rtf, or .pdf documents (for scriptwriters, Final Draft is acceptable), and email to email@example.com.
 Emails should include the subject line “Documents for application of (applicant’s full name).”
-As with the printed writing sample and essay, the name should appear on the cover sheetonly.
-Follow the instructions above for formatting.
+Follow the instructions above for formatting of the documents.

 Emailed letters of recommendation are acceptable if the from email address is identifiable as belonging to the sender.
 For example, a letter from Susan Sanders emailed from firstname.lastname@example.org (or xxxx.com) is acceptable, while an email from an anonymous address, such as from email@example.com, is not.